 Now an iconic track, 'Juicy' was Biggie’s first single on his classic debut album 'Ready to Die'.
-His flow on this track is unrivalled, as he lyrically lets his hair down and boasts about the fruits of his come up.
-The beat is groovy and nostalgic, and layered with harmonizing vocals.
+His flow on this track is unrivaled, as he lyrically lets his hair down and boasts about the fruits of his come up.
+It boasts an east coast hip hop beat that's groovy and nostalgic and layered with harmonising vocals.

 The Notorious B.I.G.
 'Hypnotize'

 Biggie influenced a generation and beyond.
 The 'Hypnotize' music video was particularly spectacular in the late 90s.
 It had helicopters, a yacht, motorcycles, mermaids, and a high-speed car chase where Puff Daddy is driving in reverse while Wallace is rapping.
 The video was filmed in February 1997, just a month before Biggie died, at a point where he was regarded as one of the hottest properties in rap.

 Biggie spits effortlessly over perhaps the most iconic hip hop beat of the 90s, built by Puff Daddy from a downtempo groove and rolling bassline, sampling a beat from Herb Alpert’s 1979 jazz-funk hit 'Rise'.
 In tandem with Biggie’s wordplay, it makes his flow aptly hypnotic.